kiraki-io/envtree/packages/envtree/README.md

 Grow and load your envs.
 Organically.

 EnvTree is a smart environment variable loader that automatically discovers and loads `.env` files from your current directory up to your workspace root, following Next.js environment loading conventions.
+Execute any command with your environment variables loaded using the simple `envtree -- command` syntax.

 ## Features

 - 🔍 **Smart Workspace Detection**: Automatically finds your workspace root using lockfiles or workspace indicators
 - 📁 **Hierarchical Loading**: Loads `.env` files from workspace root down to current directory
 - ⚡ **Next.js Convention**: Follows Next.js environment loading strategy with proper priority
+- 🚀 **Command Execution**: Execute commands with loaded environment variables (`envtree -- command`)
 - 🛠️ **CLI & Programmatic API**: Use via command line or import in your Node.js code
 - 🎯 **TypeScript Support**: Full TypeScript support with proper type definitions